cardosopab/bugtracker/README.md

 # Bug Tracker

 This repository contains a bug tracking application built using the MVC architecture, Vite, HTML, Material UI, TypeScript, React, Redux Toolkit, and React Router.
-The primary goal of this project is to create a comprehensive system for managing tickets and comments, enabling users to efficiently create, read, update, and delete records in a Firebase Firestore database.
+The primary goal of this project is to create a comprehensive system for managing tickets, enabling users to efficiently create, read, update, and delete records in a Firebase/Firestore database.

 ## Software Requirements

 - [x] Demo User Accounts
 - [ ] Screens
   - [x] Admin